LostArtefacts/TRX/docs/trx/MIGRATING.md

    It was an undocumented alias of `trx.music.play` and was removed.
 Use `trx.music.play(id[, opts])`.

+17. **Update Lara's outfit definitions**
+   The `hair_pos` entries for Lara's braids were changed to `positions`.
+This field is now an array (of at most two values) rather than a single position.
+   Update `outfits.json5` accordingly.

 ### Version 1.8 to 1.9

 1. **Update Lara pushblock animations**